ThePhenomenon1/ThePhenomenon1/README.md

 My 2nd Application is an Ecommerce / Superhero / Django REST Framework API.
-This Ecommerce API is powered by AWS and a Postgres database.
+This Ecommerce API is powered by AWS, Redis-Cache and a Postgres database.
 It has been test-driven by the Fast API client Insomnia.
 This backend web application's link is:-

 https://pizzadeliverysuperheroapi-production.up.railway.app